 Dr Rigby specialises in employment relations with specific interests in trade union renewal, employment relations in small firms, occupational health and safety, work life balance and training and development.
 He is an expert in Spanish employment relations.

 Teaching and learning

-A distinctive feature of the full-time Human Resources MSc programme's learning experience is that for half of the modules per semester students will probably share classes with practising HR professionals following the part-time Masters route.
+A distinctive feature of the full-time programme is that for half of the modules students will share classes with practising HR professionals following the part-time Masters route.
 These students, typically aged 25 - 35, work in HR departments in London while studying for the professional CIPD qualification.
-This exposure to HR professionals considerably enhances the learning experience.
+This exposure will considerably enhance your learning experience.

 - Bachelor degree equivalent to UK Second Class Honours Lower Division in business or social sciences;

 - Work experience may be useful although is not essential.